Skip to Main Content

 A Wine Program That Earns Recognition

 For the 11th arrondissement specifically, a strong wine program is not unusual territory.
 The neighborhood has developed a concentration of natural wine bars and wine-forward bistros over the past fifteen years, making it one of the more competitive environments in Paris for this category.
-A Star Wine List citation in this context suggests the program holds up within a demanding local peer set, not just against the broader Paris average.
+A Star Wine List citation in this context suggests the program holds up within a demanding local comparable set, not just against the broader Paris average.

 Booking Resto-Zinc: What the Logistics Suggest